awsdocs/aws-snowball-developer-guide/doc_source/authentication-and-access-control.md

 **Note**
 An *account administrator* \(or administrator user\) is a user with administrator privileges\.
 For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

-When granting permissions, you decide who is getting the permissions, the resources they get permissions for, and the specific actions that you want to allow on those resources\.

 **Topics**
 + [Resources and Operations](#access-control-resources)